Guard Shack Enclosures that make Your Business Effective

 Another option many companies opt for is to simply buy an all-purpose storage shed and use it as a guard shack.
 Home stores like Lowes and Home Depot sell many inexpensive sheds and shed kits.
 These sheds come in all different sizes, many have windows, and you can often get them delivered quickly.
 But remember that you get what you pay for, and there are some disadvantages here:

 - Some of these sheds are plastic or aluminum.
-They offer no insulation from hot or cold weather, and would be easy for a criminal to kick over, shoot through, or simply break the door down.
+A Home Depot guard shack offers no insulation from hot or cold weather, and would be easy for a criminal to kick over, shoot through, or simply break the door down.
 If you decide to go the route of a shed, consider buying a well built and strong wood shed.
 However, please keep in mind that this is a far cry from weather guard sheds that are designed for the specific purpose of comfortably and securely housing your security personnel.

 - You usually have to build these kits yourself, so clear your weekend and break out the tools!